yokessh/yoke/readme.md

 ## Yoke: SSH Connection Manager

 Yoke is a PHP based **SSH connection manager**.
-Sometimes storing servers hosts, usernames, ports and passwords can be tricky, SSH Key authentication makes it easier for us but it don't solve the problem of remembering all the other information.
+Sometimes storing servers hosts, usernames, ports and passwords can be tricky, SSH Key authentication makes it easier for us, but it doesn't solve the problem of remembering all the other information.
-Also, sometimes we face ourselfs with more than one private key to authenticate with (like multiple accounts on AWS).
+Also, sometimes we face ourselves with more than one private key to authenticate with (like multiple accounts on AWS).

 Yoke aims to be a single repository for server managements to allow you to fastly connect to your servers just by remembering it's alias, like.